LZHANG56/Data-Curation-Final-Project-For-LIS545_LZ/README.md

 # Data Curation Final Project_LZ

 ## Introduction
 This repository is developed for my final assignment in the LIS 545 Data Curation course, showcasing a practical application of data curation principles.
-The repository is based on the dataset used in Thorben Pelzer's research article "Enter the Pragmatic Engineer: Ling Hongxun at Jiaotong University, 1920–1927," published in History of Education.
+The repository is based on the dataset from GlobeData and used in Thorben Pelzer's research article "Enter the Pragmatic Engineer: Ling Hongxun at Jiaotong University, 1920–1927," published in History of Education.
 It includes replication data and supplemental geospatial data that were essential to the research.

 ## Dataset Contents
 - `pelzer_pragmaticengineer_replication.R`: This R script file contains the code to replicate the statistical analyses from Pelzer’s study.